npmstudy/minecat/README.md

-# Your Node.js v20 Menoreopo Project
+# minecat

-> A PNPM monorepo template for Node.js v20 projects.
+> minecat is a monorepo cli tool for Node.js、React

 ## Usage